SAFETAG/SAFETAG/content/guides/risk_modeling/examples/pre-mortum_sample_process.md

     * Take quick notes to remind yourself of any key points not clearly marked on the map before they move on to the next activity.
     * After completing all the key events take a photo of the whiteboard / store the chart-paper for later documentation.

-**Threat Identification:**
+**Threat Identification: (30 minutes per process)**

   * Explain the types of threats.
-    * Confidentiality: If unauthorized individuals find out an asset/process.
+    * Confidentiality: If unauthorized individuals find out an asset/process exists.
     * Control: If an asset/process can be accessed by unauthorized individuals.
     * Integrity: If an asset/process is changed without permission.
     * Availability: If an asset/process becomes unavailable.
     * Consistency: If an asset/process becomes unreliable.
 	* Audit: If you cannot verify that an asset/process is secure.
-  * Give participants a "cheat sheet" of risks.
+  * Give participants a "cheat sheet" of threats.
   * Identify a "interaction line" from the process map to start with.
   * Generate a list of threats that would cause that interaction to fail.
   * Mark the back of the post it with the interaction name or number.